Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ```
 4. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.

-5. From the Administrator: Windows PowerShell ISE window, specify that you will accept identities from the newly created Azure Active Directory tenant by running the following (replace the placeholder `<contoso>` with the DNS name of the existing Azure AD tenant and the placeholder `<fabrikam>` with the DNS name of the newly created Azure AD tenant):
+5. From the **Windows PowerShell ISE** window, specify that you will accept identities from the newly created Azure Active Directory tenant by running the following (replace the placeholder `<contoso>` with the tenant name of the existing Azure AD tenant and the placeholder `<fabrikam>` with the tenant name of the newly created Azure AD tenant):

      ```
      $adminARMEndpoint = "https://adminmanagement.local.azurestack.external"